-Application: This appendix applies to veterinarians licensed under ORS 686, and to their assistants and other employees.
-To the degree this appendix provides specific guidance, it supersedes the requirements for physical distancing and for the use of masks, face coverings, or face shields, and sanitation of the COVID-19 Temporary Rule (OAR 437-001-0744); to the degree a situation is not addressed by the specific language of this appendix, the requirements of the rule apply.

-Note: In accordance with Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance and subsection (3)(b) of the Temporary Rule for COVID-19, it is strongly recommended but not required that individuals wear a mask or face covering as source control instead of a face shield alone.

-Note: These workplace health and safety requirements are distinct from Oregon Health Authority guidance about reopening status and the resumption of non-emergency care, which may be restricted separate and apart from this appendix or the rule to which it applies.

-- A. Physical Distancing Measures.
+- Application: This appendix applies to veterinarians licensed under ORS 686, and to their assistants and other employees.
+To the degree this appendix provides specific guidance, it supersedes the requirements for physical distancing and for the use of masks, face coverings, or face shields, and sanitation of the COVID-19 [temporary] Rule (OAR 437-001-0744); to the degree a situation is not addressed by the specific language of this appendix, the requirements of the rule apply. - Note: In accordance with Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance and subsection (3)(b) of the [temporary] Rule for COVID-19, it is strongly recommended but not required that individuals wear a mask or face covering as source control instead of a face shield alone. - Note: These workplace health and safety requirements are distinct from Oregon Health Authority guidance about reopening status and the resumption of non-emergency care, which may be restricted separate and apart from this appendix or the rule to which it applies. - A. Physical Distancing Measures.
 To ensure appropriate physical distancing, veterinary facilities are required to take the following steps: - 1.
 Adopt a curbside model, bringing the animal patient into the facility while the owner remains in the vehicle, strictly enforce 6-foot physical distancing in the waiting area, or employ a combination of the two; - 2.
 Allowing owners and animal caretakers into veterinary facilities: - a.
 Owners and caretakers may come into the facility exam room for the purpose of euthanasia; - b.
 Owners and caretakers may come into the facility exam room for the purpose of receiving instruction as to providing home care for pets including but not limited to giving medication, fluids, managing feeding tubes or catheters, etc.; - c.
 In the case of examining or treating animals that may pose a threat to the veterinary worker, the animal owner or caretaker may be allowed into the veterinary facility as long as source control is observed; - 3.
 Further minimize human-to-human contact by not allowing clients in the examination rooms other than under the circumstances listed above; and - 4.
-Limit situations where any veterinarian workers or other individuals are in within 6 feet to those necessary to safely handle and treat the animal patient. - B. Masks, Face Coverings, and Face Shields and Personal Protective Equipment.
+Limit situations where any veterinarian workers or other individuals are in within 6 feet to those necessary to safely handle and treat the animal patient.

+B. Masks, Face Coverings, and Face Shields and Personal Protective Equipment.
 To minimize the risk of airborne spread of the disease, veterinary facilities must review and implement OHA Statewide Mask, Face Covering, Face Shield Guidance; if at any point such guidance is no longer available, such employers must require all employees, patrons, and other visitors five years of age and older, unless they are eating or drinking, to wear masks, face coverings, or face shields in all indoor spaces, and in all outdoor spaces whenever at least 6 feet of physical distancing cannot be consistently ensured.

+Personal protective equipment must be provided and used in accordance with the guidance in the table at the end of this appendix.

-- Oregon Heath Authority Signs You Can Post - Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance - Oregon Health Authority Veterinary Facility Guidance - Centers for Disease Control and Prevention Companion Animal Veterinary Guidance for Veterinary Clinics Treating Companion Animals During the COVID-19 Response,"
+Oregon Health Authority Statewide Mask, Face Covering, and Face Shield Guidance

+Oregon Health Authority Veterinary Facility Guidance

+Centers for Disease Control and Prevention Companion Animal Veterinary Guidance